Quasi-Monte Carlo with one categorical variable: Choosing for given

-RQMC points have a space filling property.
-We expect that the values of $\bsu_i\in[0,1]^s$ sampled for $\bsell(v_i)=\ell$ tend to fill in the gaps left behind by $\bsu_i$ for $\bsell(v_i)\ne \ell$.
-We might then anticipate primarily non-positive correlations among the $\hat \mu_\ell$.
-This motivates a different criterion

-based on zero correlations among the $\hat\mu_\ell$.
-Forming the Lagrangian for this criterion and setting to zero the partial derivatives with respect to $n_\ell$ leads to

-Higher convergence rates $\rho$ tend to equalize the $n_\ell$.
-We can think of $n_\ell=n/L$ as arising in an $\rho\to\infty$ limit.
+For both criteria higher convergence rates $\rho$ tend to equalize the $n_\ell$.
+We can think of $n_\ell=n/L$ as arising in the limit as $\rho\to\infty$.
 We will also see equal $n_\ell$ in a minimax argument in Section~\ref{sec:minimax}.
+The conservative criterion 1 favors stratum sizes more nearly equal than under criterion 0 while not exactly equal as the even more conservative minimax argument gives.

-We now have six principled ways to choose how $n_\ell$ should scale with $\alpha_\ell$, for ansatzs $0$ and $1$, and three different hypotheses on $\rho$.
-They lead to the four different rates given in Table~\ref{tab:ansatzs}.
-The case for ansatz $0$ and $\rho=1$ (uncorrelated estimates at the MC rate) is the only one with a proportional allocation.
+We now have six principled ways to choose how $n_\ell$ should scale with $\alpha_\ell$, for criteria $0$ and $1$, and three different hypotheses on $\rho$.
+They lead to the four different rates given in Table~\ref{tab:criterions}.
+The case for criterion $0$ and $\rho=1$ (uncorrelated estimates at the MC rate) is the only one with a proportional allocation.
 The other choices all allocate more than a proportional number of samples to the strata with smaller $\alpha_\ell$.
-This is even true for the plain MC rate ($\rho=1$) under the conservative ansatz 1.
+This is also true for the plain MC rate ($\rho=1$) under the conservative criterion 1.

-When $\alpha_1=\cdots=\alpha_L=1/L$, then equations~\eqref{eq:ansatz1} and~\eqref{eq:ansatz0} don't distinguish betweem different values of $\rho$.
+When $\alpha_1=\cdots=\alpha_L=1/L$, then our criteria do not distinguish between different values of $\rho$.
 After raising $\alpha_\ell$ to any power they are still equal and then a near equal integer allocation is appropriate.